nicjohnston/Raspberry_Pi_Opencv_Enhanced_Camera_Library/README.md

 Recv.cpp and Send.cpp can be ignored because they only apply to streaming the recieved OpenCV frames over a network using TCP.

 A functioning revision of this library can be found at https://github.com/6by9/Raspberry_Pi_Opencv_Enhanced_Camera_Library.

+Update 4-26-2015:
+When I tested this library last December it failed with multiple errors, however I should be able to resume work on this library in mid May.